 The range of interest rates for conforming loans are as follows:

-A 15-year mortgage has the lowest rates but your amortized payments will be higher because of the shorter repayment term.
+A 15-year mortgage has the lowest rates, but your amortized payments will be higher because of the shorter repayment term.
 A 30-year mortgage is the most common with a 30-year amortization schedule.
-A 7/1 arm is a loan with a fixed rate for the first 7 years and then the rate can adjust once a year for the remainder of the term, based on the prime rate.
+A 7/1 arm is a loan with a fixed rate for the first seven years, and then the rate can adjust once a year for the remainder of the term, based on the prime rate.

 Conforming loan interest rates are usually among the lowest because they have to conform to Fannie Mae and Freddie Mac’s guidelines, which lowers a lender’s risk.
-The rates are typically 4.25 – 5.2% and vary based on the borrower qualifications.
-Conforming loans typically have terms of 15 years, 30 years or 7/1 arms, which will also affect the rate.
+The rates are typically 4.25% to 5.2% and vary based on the borrower qualifications.
+Conforming loans typically have terms of 15 years, 30 years, or 7/1 ARMs, which will also affect the rate.

 Conforming Loan Interest Rate Factors